mahdiabdollahpour/mahdiabdollahpour.github.io/_pages/about.md

   - /about.html
 ---

-Mohammad mahdi is student at Amirkabir University of Technology.
+Mohammadmahdi is student at Amirkabir University of Technology.
 He is interested in Natural Language Processing and also Deep learning.

 <!--
 A data-driven personal website